|

 failed to make their parents look upon them as special, they make one

-last dramatic effort: they throw themselves so deeply into sin as to
+last dramatic effort: clinging to their resentments, they throw themselves so

 achieve anything except hidden spiritual pride.
 God is love; God does not look